hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 Status: published
 Summary: <p>In which I provoke the "unit test purist" community by claiming that fast tests are useless</p>

-tl;dr: I think it's a waste of time to strive for an ultrafast test suite, because it leads to overly mocky, disjointed tests which don't help you catch bugs and don't help you code well.
-By all means, please, tell me why I'm wrong!
+tl;dr: I think there's a real danger that striving for an ultrafast test suite, will lead you to overly mocky, disjointed tests which don't help you catch bugs and don't help you code well.

-At this year's DjangoCon, Casey Kinsley gave a talk in which he (at least ostensibly) advocated striving for faster test suites.
+At this year's DjangoCon, Casey Kinsey gave a talk in which he (at least ostensibly) advocated striving for faster test suites.
 As we'll find out, I've often thought that stiving for fast tests suites can be a bit misguided, so I went along preparing to disagree loudly -- as anyone who knows me can attest,